 What are your active lab projects?

 Dr. Goldstein's Lab has a number of ongoing projects.
-The team is conducting research in five primary areas: 1) evaluation of a school-based police diversion program to disrupt the school-to-prison pipeline, 2) development, implementation, and evaluation of graduate response program in juvenile probation, 3) disproportionate minority contact, 4) Juveniles' Miranda rights comprehension and confessions, 2) youths' capacities to successfully complete probation, 3) international research on juveniles' legal capacities in Argentina, 4) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system.
+The team is conducting research in five primary areas: 1) evaluation of a school-based police diversion program to disrupt the school-to-prison pipeline, 2) development, implementation, and evaluation of graduate response program in juvenile probation, 3) disproportionate minority contact, 4) Juveniles' Miranda rights comprehension and confessions, 5) international research on juveniles' legal capacities in Argentina, and the 6) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system.
 More information is available here.

 What can you tell me about applying to the MS Program?